MrYxJ/calculate-flops.pytorch/README.md

 # calflops: a FLOPs and Params calculate tool for neural networks in pytorch framework
 [![Pypi version](https://img.shields.io/pypi/v/calflops.svg)](https://pypi.org/project/calflops/)

 This tool(calflops) is designed to compute the theoretical amount of FLOPs(floating-point operations)、MACs(multiply-add operations) and Parameters in all various neural networks, such as Linear、 CNN、 RNN、 GCN、**Transformer(Bert、LlaMA etc Large Language Model)**，including **any custom models** via ```torch.nn.function.*``` as long as based on the Pytorch implementation.

-This is probably the easiest tool to calculate llm flops, you just need ```transformers_tokenizer``` to pass in its corresponding tokenizer, and it will automatically help you build the input_shape model input.
+This is probably the easiest tool to calculate LLM(large language model) FLOPs, you just need ```transformers_tokenizer``` to pass in its corresponding tokenizer, and it will automatically help you build the input_shape model input.
 Alternatively, you can pass in the input to multiple models that you have already generated, such as input_ids, attention_mask, and so on, with the ```args```、 ```kwargs``` parameter.
 See the api of ```calflops.calculate_flops()``` for details.

 In addition, the implementation process of this package inspired by [ptflops](https://github.com/sovrasov/flops-counter.pytorch) and [deepspeed](https://github.com/microsoft/DeepSpeed/tree/master/deepspeed) libraries, Thanks for their great efforts, they are both very good work.
 Meanwhile this package also improves some aspects(more simple use、more model support) based on them.